Carson Wentz Player Prop Bets for NFL Week 13 | Indianapolis vs. Houston 12/5/2021

 Season Stats

-- He's also carried the ball 38 times for 159 yards and one touchdown, averaging 13.3 yards per game.
+- He's also rushed 38 times for 159 yards and one touchdown, averaging 13.3 yards per game.

-- The Colts, who rank third in the NFL in points scored, have attempted a pass 54.6% of the time while running the ball 45.4% of the time.
+- The Colts have run 54.6% passing plays and 45.4% rushing plays this season.
+They rank third in the NFL in scoring.

-- Wentz accounts for 36.7% of his team's red zone plays, with 47 of his 398 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Wentz's matchup with the Texans.